consoledotdev/home/content/tools/server-monitoring.md

 OpenMetrics endpoints, allowing you to connect to Prometheus, for example, as well as using open standards like [StatsD](https://docs.datadoghq.com/integrations/statsd/), SNMP, OpenTelemetry and OpenTracing.
-However, these are considered “custom” metrics for billing purposes and are limited to 100 per host before you have to pay more.
+However, these are considered "custom" metrics for billing purposes and are limited to 100 per host before you have to pay more.
 [These are complex](https://docs.datadoghq.com/account_management/billing/custom_metrics/)
 and get expensive very quickly - pricing is only available by speaking to sales,